alexander-ww/hacker-rank-practice/README.md

 ## Running C++ Solutions

-##### Required Tools
+#### Required Tools
 - GNU C++ compiler
 - GNU Make utility

-##### Code Execution
+#### Code Execution
+1. Open a terminal window on your machine
-1. Navigate to the directory with the _makefile_
+2. Navigate to the directory with the source code and the _makefile_
-2. Run the _make_ command in the terminal window
+3. Run the _make_ command in the terminal window and hit the return key
-3. Run the produced executable
+4. Launch the produced executable by typing in _./NAME_OF_EXECUTABLE_
+5. Provide input in accordance with the _Usage.md_ file in the code directory.

 ## Running Java Solutions

-In order to run the Java solutions, a version of the Java Development Kit (JDK) and its associated Java Runtime Environment (JRE) are required.
-Once a JDK is installed, the _make_ utility can be used to compile the the Java source code into Java byte code.
-Running the code can then be performed by invoking the produced byte code for the main class with the Java interpreter.
+#### Required Tools
+- Java JDK
+- GNU Make Utility

+#### Code Execution
+1. Open a terminal window on your machine
+2. Navigate to the directory with the source code and the _makefile_
+3. Run the _make_ command in the terminal window and hit the return key
+4. Launch the produced executable by typing in _java NAME_OF_EXECUTABLE_CLASS_
+5. Provide input in accordance with the _Usage.md_ file in the code directory

 ## Running Python Solutions

-In order to run the Python solutions, a version of the Python 3.0.0+ interpreter is required.
-Simply invoking the Python script with the Python interpreter will run the solution.
+#### Required Tools
+- Python 3+ interpreter

+#### Code Execution
+1. Open a terminal window on your machine
+2. Navigate to the directory with the source code
+3. Launch the script by typing in _python NAME_OF_SCRIPT_
+4. Provide input in accordance with the _Usage.md_ file in the code directory